brunokoga/Montevideo/bestiary3_dir/div.md

 Special Abilities

-**Cursed [Gaze](monster_dir/universalMonsterRules#_gaze) (Su** Aghash's choice: confused for 1 round, shaken for 1 round, stunned for 1 round, or deals 1d4 points of damage, 30 feet, Fortitude DC 16 negates.
-Any creature under the effects of _ [protection from evil](spell_dir/protectionFromEvil#_protection-from-evil _is immune to an aghash's [gaze](monster_dir/universalMonsterRules#_gaze).
+**Cursed [Gaze](monster_dir/universalMonsterRules#_gaze) (Su)** Aghash's choice: confused for 1 round, shaken for 1 round, stunned for 1 round, or deals 1d4 points of damage, 30 feet, Fortitude DC 16 negates.
+Any creature under the effects of _ [protection from evil](spells/protectionFromEvil#_protection-from-evil) _is immune to an aghash's [gaze](monster_dir/universalMonsterRules#_gaze).
 The save DC is Charisma-based.

 **Sandstorm (Su)** Once per day, as a full-round action, an aghash can create a temporary sandstorm.
 This storm has a radius of 100 feet centered on the aghash and lasts for 1 minute per Hit Die the aghash possesses (typically 5).
-This functions as a sandstorm (_Core Rulebook_ 431.
+This functions as a sandstorm (_Core Rulebook_ 431).

 Aghashes embody the evil eye, a curse granted by merely witnessing these embodiments of ruin and misfortune.
 Terrifying, haglike beings, aghashes wander deserts of the Material Plane spreading doom with their gazes.
 These wretched creatures hold nothing sacred, taking particular pleasure in bringing vain and arrogant mortals, particularly spellcasters, to ruin.
 Ragged and filthy, an aghash moves with a staggering motion.
 Its hoofed legs bend like those of a goat, giving its emaciated frame an obscene, jerking gait.

 All divs exhibit some manner of compulsion, and aghashes' is to despise beautiful mortals.
 If given a choice between attacking two different opponents, an aghash always chooses the most physically becoming foe.
 Such is their loathing—or, perhaps, jealousy—that an aghash might stalk attractive foes, delighting in afflicting them with curses that sap their Charisma or otherwise undermines their charm.
-With its _ [spectral hand](spell_dir/spectralHand#_spectral-hand _ability an aghash can deliver curses from a distance, leading some victims to believe they've been afflicted by a disease or cursed by the gods themselves.
+With its _ [spectral hand](spells/spectralHand#_spectral-hand) _ability an aghash can deliver curses from a distance, leading some victims to believe they've been afflicted by a disease or cursed by the gods themselves.
 All the while, the aghash lingers nearby, delighting in the suffering it has caused.

 An aghash stands between 5 and 6 feet tall and weighs about 100 pounds.